mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.1/security/ent/tls-ssl/ar-custom/index.md

 For security reasons, the installer will not copy the private key from the bootstrap node to the master nodes.
-The private key associated with the custom external certificate must be distributed manually to every DC/OS master node **before starting the installation**.
+The private key associated with the custom external certificate must be securely distributed manually to every DC/OS master node **before starting the installation**.

 The filesystem path for the private key file must be `/var/lib/dcos/pki/tls/private/adminrouter-external.key`.
 The directory `/var/lib/dcos/pki/tls/private/` can be created manually with the following command before putting the file `adminrouter-external.key` in the directory on every DC/OS master node: